keyboardsmoke/promptgen/README.md

 ## Testing

-PromptGen supports structured testing of templates through the `scripts/structured_tests/` directory:
+PromptGen supports structured testing of templates through `jinja_test.py`

-- Create test templates that evaluate to boolean expressions
+- Run `python jinja_test.py`
-- Run tests to verify filter and function behavior
+- This will test all basic functionality and sanity in the jinja interpreter
-- Example: `{{ "test" | hash("sha256") == "9f86d081884c7d659a2feaa0c55ad015a3bf4f1b2b0b822cd15d6c15b0f00a08" }}`
+- Otherwise, you can run cargo testing as usual

 ## Advanced Features